What is analytical method validation?

 Result:

-Result: The accuracy of the analytical method was established by analyzing the concentration range of 50% to 150% Tofacitinib with Recovery found the limit, between 98% and 102% and RSD was %, which is in between the acceptance
+Result: The accuracy of the analytical method was established by analyzing the concentration range of 50% to 150% of tofacitinib, with recovery found within the limit, between 98% and 102%, and RSD was %, which is within the acceptance

 7.4 Linearity and Range: